Frequently Asked Questions

 Can I use my insurance?

 That depends on your insurance plan.
 Some PPO plans provide coverage for out-of-network providers.
 If that is the case for you I can provide a detailed monthly statement for you to pursue reimbursement from your insurance company.
-I am also an in-network provider for Alameda Alliance/Beacon.

 Do you have a sliding scale?